 Elliptical/Ellipse |

-An elongated circle.
-Most of the planets in the Solar System don't orbit in perfect circles; instead their orbits are elliptical, meaning that they may be oval shaped and sometimes the Sun isn't exactly central.
-Venus has the most circular orbit, whereas dwarf planets like Pluto and Eris are the most eliptical. |
+An elongated circle or oval shape.
+Most planets in the Solar System follow elliptical orbits rather than perfect circles.
+Venus has the most circular orbit, while dwarf planets like Pluto and Eris have the most elliptical orbits. |

 Enceladus |